eclipse/paho.mqtt.m2mqtt/README.md

 This is an initial port of the MQTT Client Library [M2Mqtt](https://github.com/eclipse/paho.mqtt.m2mqtt).
 The original project has an official website [here](https://m2mqtt.wordpress.com/).

-Since that time, the MQTT Client had some changes and has been adapted to .NET nanoFramework.
+Since that time, the MQTT Client had quite some changes and has been adapted to .NET nanoFramework.

 ## Build status